iter8-tools/iter8/content/reference/experiment.md

     # optional; options: {to_winner,to_baseline,keep_last}; default is to_winner
     onTermination: to_winner

-    # istio matching clauses used to restrict traffic to service
+    # Istio matching clauses used to restrict traffic to service
     match:
       http:
        - uri:
            prefix: "/wpcatalog"